 If, however, you have a G.M.
-Skinner fluted spoon/spinner with any other date (there were a couple of brief exceptions to the rule), or a spinner that is attached to its sales card, you do indeed have a rare and valuable find worth several hundred dollars.
+Skinner fluted spoon/spinner with any other date (there were a couple of brief exceptions to the rule) or a spinner attached to its sales card, you do indeed have a rare and valuable find worth several hundred dollars.

 9. Heddon Vamp Spook

 The Heddon Vamp was first introduced in 1920, when Heddon's lures were still made of wood and had glass eyes.
-The Vamp remained a very popular lure for the company for over 50 years, and was particularly deadly on pike, muskyn and bass.
+The Vamp remained a very popular lure for the company for over 50 years and was particularly deadly on pike, musky and bass.
 The Flap Tail, mentioned above, was basically a Vamp lure with an added metal attractor added to the tail.

 10. Helin Flatfish

 The Helin Tackle Company started in 1933 in Detroit, Michigan but eventually transferred operations to Canada.
 Charles Helin invented the Flatfish lure, which was the foundation of his company.
-A hugely popular seller, by 1971 Helin could boast of selling 40-million lures.
+By 1971, Helin could boast of selling 40-million lures.
 Every tackle box in America seemed to hold a few Flatfish.

 Today there's really no need to fish with an original Flatfish, unless you're a discerning angler who can tell the subtle difference in action between wood and plastic.
 Original Flatfish were made of wood, but Helin soon moved to plastic.
 The company sold Flatfish in 21 models and 37 color options.

-All images from the author excet where otherwise noted.
+All images from the author except where otherwise noted.